eProsima/Discovery-Server-docs/docs/command_line.rst

    > discovery-server-X.X.X(d).exe results_file_1.xml results_file_2.xml results_file_3.xml ...

-Note that if the colcon deployment strategy described in section `Installation steps`_ was followed, before using the binary we must setup the appropriate enviromental variables using colcon generated scripts:
+Note that if the colcon deployment strategy described in section `Installation steps <installation.html#installation-steps>` was followed, before using the binary we must setup the appropriate enviromental variables using colcon generated scripts:

 Linux: